arez/arez/docs/at_computed.md

 These methods are associated with a `@Computed` annotated method via naming conventions or through explicit configuration.
 The exact requirements for methods annotated by these annotations is defined in the API documentation.

-A simpl-ish example that uses the callbacks to register a listener on the underlying browser objects and updates the computed value is as follows.
+A simplistic example that uses the callbacks to register a listener on the underlying browser objects and updates the computed value is as follows.
 This is extracted and simplified from an existing component that manages online state.